anonymone/Neural-Architecture-Search/README.md

     You can find a unofficial repetition [[Code]](https://github.com/melodyguan/enas)

     - 2018.10.04 [Aging Evolution for Image Classifier Architecture Search](https://arxiv.org/pdf/1802.01548)
-    This paper proposed a new idea removing oldest individual rather than worest performance individual in order to recive wider search ability.
+    This paper proposed a new idea removing oldest individual rather than worest performance individual in order to gain wider search ability.

 1. Translation lgtm articles
 None